The unusual rock formations that grace Mono Lake’s shores are known as tufa.

 Tufa grows in places where the right chemical environment exists.
 Some tufa even grows in the ocean off the coast of Greenland!
-Tufa is common at other Great Basin desert lakes, but Mono Lake has the most active formations around.
+Tufa is common at other Great Basin desert lakes, but Mono Lake has the most active formations.
 Some dry Great Basin lakes in California and Nevada have remnant tufa formations from the last ice age when these lakes were full.
 Mono Lake also has its own ice age tufa hundreds of feet above the pre-diversion lake level, which was formed tens of thousands of years ago when the lake was five times larger than it is today.

 Make your own tufa

-You can make a close approximation of Mono Lake water at home or in the classroom: begin with one gallon of pure water, add 18 tablespoons of baking soda, ten tablespoons of table salt, 8 teaspoons of Epsom salt, and a pinch of borax or laundry detergent.
+You can make a close approximation of Mono Lake water at home or in the classroom: begin with one gallon of pure water, add 18 tablespoons of baking soda, 10 tablespoons of table salt, 8 teaspoons of Epsom salt, and a pinch of borax or laundry detergent.
 Next, in order to mimic the calcium-rich spring water at Mono Lake, add a couple spoonfuls of calcium chloride to a separate glass of water and stir to dissolve.

 To make your own tufa, slowly pour the glass of calcium-rich freshwater into the salt water mixture.
 The water will turn white from the calcium in the fresh water reacting with the carbonates in the salt water, creating calcium carbonate (tufa).
 If you let the mixture sit undisturbed for an hour, a thin ring of calcium carbonate may settle at the bottom of the glass.